 Kawthaung Myanmar; Islands & Beaches

-Kawthaung, Myanmar’s southern-most district is surrounded by the Mergui National Reserve where you can enjoy snorkeling and diving.
+Kawthaung, Myanmar’s most southern district is surrounded by the Mergui Archipelago where you can enjoy snorkeling and diving.

 Kawthaung, formerly known as Victoria Point, is the southernmost town in Myanmar.
 Kawthaung is separated from Ranong in Thailand by the Pakchan River and can be reached from Thailand with a boat or bus and is only 322 kilometers north of Phuket.